aurelius-in/Historicity_of_Figures/README.md

 - Appian, The Civil Wars (c.
 2nd century CE)
 - Cassius Dio, Roman History (c.

-### References of scholarly publications that question the historicity the figures:
+### References of scholarly publications that study the historicity the figures:

 Abraham
 - Thomas L. Thompson, The Historicity of the Patriarchal Narratives: The Quest for the Historical Abraham, (T&T Clark International, 2002).